Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Have a child enrolled in child care facility that is licensed, operating, and approved by the Young Parents Program

-What is the Child Care Fee Reduction Initiative
+What is the Child Care Fee Reduction Initiative?

 How families can save money with the CCFRI